qianweicheng/rasa/examples/rasasc/data/nlu.md

 - hi, do you plan mac version?
 - do you have an apple mac version of the email app?
 - do you make a version for mac?
+- any plans for a macos app
+- is there a macos version?
+- are there any plans of making a client for macos?
+- i love this app on ios, any plans for a macos version?

 ## intent:delete_from_spam
 - to delete unwanted email attachments from spam